Data Protection

 Is AI optional?
 What data does it send

-- Bring Your Own Key — OpenAI, Anthropic, xAI, Azure OpenAI, or any OpenAI-compatible endpoint including self-hosted Ollama
+- Bring Your Own Key, point the agent at your own model (OpenAI, Anthropic, xAI, Azure OpenAI, or self-hosted Ollama)

-- Disabled — raw metrics only, no data sent to any AI provider
+- Disabled, no data sent to any AI provider

 How do I validate that critical security logs aren't being filtered

-- Shadow mode testing: Deploy the Reporter as a read-only DaemonSet -- it tails the live event stream pre-SIEM without modifying, filtering, or redirecting any data.
-Compare what would be optimized vs actual security events before enabling production changes with the Reducer.
+- Shadow mode first: Deploy the Reporter as a read-only DaemonSet.
+It tails the live event stream pre-SIEM without modifying, filtering, or redirecting any data.
+Compare what would be reduced vs actual security events before the Receiver enforces anything in-path.

 - Allowlist approach: Explicitly preserve all logs from security indexes.
 Allowlist sourcetypes like

-- Compliance reporting: Daily summary confirms zero security logs filtered.
+- Compliance reporting: A daily summary reports how many security-source events were dropped (target: none), so you can confirm filtering on those sources.
 Start with no filtering on security sources, then expand gradually after 30-day validation.